raufmirzayee/raufmirzayee.github.io/_posts/2021-12-19-my-journey.md

 I transitioned to digital marketing, and with that came some data analysis, which I greatly enjoyed.
 I was reminded how much I loved math.
 I learned as much as I could on the job so that I could get the most insight out of what little data was available.
 That was recognized, and eventually, during a team reorganization, I was moved into a role focused 100% on marketing analytics.

-Luckily, I was working under someone experience in that area, who could start to expose me to (and teach me) what I didn't know about the world of analytics, statistics, and programs like R. Learning R reminded me that I liked writing code and how cool I thought it was that a few lines of code could be so powerful.
+Luckily, I was working under someone experience in that area, who could start to expose me to what I didn't know about the world of analytics, statistics, and programs like R. Learning R reminded me that I liked writing code and how cool I thought it was that a few lines of code could be so powerful.

 I was fascinated with everything about analytics and I wanted to learn more.
 I was much more excited by this type of work than I ever was about PR or marketing.